When capital becomes more expensive, how do you evaluate and decide on the best financing option for your company?

 Shangda Xu is a partner on the Growth investing team, focused on enterprise technology companies.

-Alex Immerman is a partner on the Growth investing team, focused on fintech, consumer, enterprise, and crypto/web3 companies.
+Alex Immerman is a partner on the Growth team at Andreessen Horowitz, where he focuses on fintech, consumer, enterprise, and crypto/web3 companies.

 David George is a General Partner at Andreessen Horowitz, where he leads the firm’s Growth investing team.